Coronavirus Updates: NY hospitals, group homes to allow visitors

-Governor Cuomo said that New York state has reached the lowest number of hospitalizations and deaths on the 3-day average since this pandemic started, as more of the region opens further.
+New York state has reached the lowest number of hospitalizations and deaths on the three-day average since this pandemic started, as more of the region opens further.

 Five regions on Monday entered Phase 3, which has now been modified to allow gatherings of up to 25 people.
-Western New York enters Phase 3 on Tuesday and the Capital Region on Wednesday.
+Western New York entered Phase 3 on Tuesday, with the Capital Region to begin reopening Wednesday.
 Long Island and the Mid-Hudson region remain in Phase 2, while New York City remains in Phase 1.

 The coronavirus transmission rate on Monday was at 1.2% for New York City, 1.0% on Long Island, and 1.0% in the Hudson Valley.